 Gaming headsets always offer more features, and of the many options available, wireless use is probably the most popular with gamers.

-Available on consoles (PS4 and Xbox One) and PC or Mac, wireless gaming headsets provide much greater freedom of movement than wired gaming headsets models and actively engage in comfort during use.
+Available on consoles (PS4 and Xbox One) and PC or Mac, wireless gaming headsets provide much greater freedom of movement than wired gaming headset models and actively engage in comfort during use.

-With the progress of the various technologies used by manufacturers, wireless models make it possible to enjoy excellent sound reproduction while maintaining a latency similar to wired models.
+With the progress of the various technologies manufacturers use, wireless models make it possible to enjoy excellent sound reproduction while maintaining a latency similar to wired models.

-To operate without the slightest cable, wireless gaming headsets integrate a battery within one of their headset.
+To operate without the slightest cable, wireless gaming headsets integrate a battery within one of their headsets.

 If you want to benefit from this feature, then remember to check the independence announced on each product and the possibilities offered in recharging.

-Some headsets are, for example, provided with bases that together act as a support and a charging station.
+Some headsets are, for example, provided with bases acting as a support and a charging station.

 Finally, and as you can imagine, wireless gaming headsets are generally more expensive than traditional wired models.
 If you only play on PS4 or Xbox One, remember that you can directly connect your headset to your already working wireless controller.

-Besides the guidelines listed above, extra options can sometimes make the difference when alternating between several models.
+Besides the guidelines listed above, extra options can sometimes make a difference when alternating between several models.
 Here are a few examples:

-- RGB lighting: Apart from streamers, the use of RGB effects will have very little interest on a headset, apart from reducing its autonomy if it works wirelessly.
+- RGB lighting: Apart from streamers, using RGB effects will have very little interest on a headset, apart from reducing its autonomy if it works wirelessly.

-- Additional controls: Some headsets have extra buttons on board, such as switching between stereo or 7.1 modes in the blink of an eye.
+- Additional controls: Some headsets have extra buttons, such as switching between stereo or 7.1 modes in the blink of an eye.

-- USB Type-C connector: Recent models offer a USB-C connection, making it easier to connect to a smartphone or Nintendo Switch, for example.
+- USB Type-C connector: Recent models offer a USB-C connection, making it easier to connect to a smartphone or Nintendo Switch.